“An old Provencal farmhouse beautifully restored in extensive grounds, with chic pool and super rooms, 10km from St Remy”

 The buffet breakfast (excluded from the room rate) is a help-yourself affair.
 In good weather you eat on a terrace that catches the morning sun.
 You’ll find fresh baguette, croissants, brioche and pains au chocolat, fresh fruit and yoghurts, cereals and muesli, fruit salad and a plate of cheese.
 If you want an egg, you can have one, but you’ll have to ask.
 Tea and coffee are brewed to order.

 The restaurant La Potager du Mas is open daily (except Sunday evenings - excluding July and August, Tuesday lunch time and all day Monday) for lunch and dinner.
 Expect Provencal dishes such as green asparagus with parmesan shavings, roast lamb with organic vegetables, a plate of cheese, then melon soup with Muscat of Beaumes-de-Venise.
 What isn’t grown in the hotel’s garden is sourced from local producers.

 If you're booking the whole place for a wedding or special occasion, the owners have plenty of experience with local caterers, and can lay a beautiful spread of flower-decked tables in the open-sided barn (up to 80 settings); with the scent of lavender wafting up through the evening air, there could hardly be a more idyllic setting for a Provencal feast.

-Children over 7 are welcome, and extra beds and babysitters can be provided.
+Children are welcome, and extra beds and babysitters can be provided.
 Meals are half-price for kids under 10.
-Given the somewhat hushed atmosphere, you might prefer to wait until they're old enough to enjoy the games (tennis, boules, even a small golf range) as well as bike and horse rides.
+Given the somewhat hushed atmosphere, you might prefer to wait until they're old enough to enjoy the games on site as well as bike and horse rides.

 Babysitting available by arrangement